rackerlabs/rackspace-how-to/content/cloud-servers/what-does-rackspace-do-in-the-cloud.md

 Engineers.
 You can communicate with these experts by chat, phone, or by creating a ticket.
 These engineers can provide guidance, but they do not have access to log in to your servers directly.
-If you experience an issue with your server or web site, they can help you rule out the underlying hardware as the cause.
+If you experience an issue with your server or web site, they can help you.

 #### Architecture advice